 Joining a group is as simple as clicking a link, or being invited be a member who is already in the group.
-The biggest group is DB Chat.
-Click here to instantly join the group.
+You can find a list of invite links on the DB site.

 If you want to know more, simply visit this link.

 Information in this course was taken from Telegram.org